widesky/docs/content/en/reference/fileformats/csv.md

 ---
-title: "csv"
+title: "widesky-editor CSV"
 weight: 1
 type: docs
 description: >
   Comma-Separated Values format reference
 ---

 `widesky-editor` supports a simplified CSV format for use with spreadsheeting applications.
 The schema is deliberately limited in its scope to maximise compatibility with spreadsheet tools.
-It is loosely defined by the IETF in [RFC-4180](https://tools.ietf.org/html/rfc4180.html#section-2).

 ## File format